 There are plenty of songs about addiction and recovery that are obvious about it.
-There are just as many songs that exist in pop culture that are all about addiction and recovery – and people have no idea.
-Many popular songs are about their singer’s own struggles with substance use disorders.
+There are just as many songs in pop culture that are all about addiction and recovery – and people have no idea.
+Many popular songs are about their singer’s struggles with substance use disorders.

 Odds are you’ve listened to these songs before and never made their connection to addiction.
 Many of these songs talk about mental illness struggles and struggles with drugs.